 If you have a limited investment budget you might think a well-diversified portfolio is out of your reach.
 It’s true that it is more difficult to achieve with a small amount of capital which is why managed funds are becoming increasingly popular.

-A managed fund is a pool of money from numerous small investors that offers investments in shares, property, fixed interest, cash & more, and can be set-up for as little as $500.
-There is usually an opportunity to invest a regular weekly amount or make a one-off contribution which goes into buying units.
+A managed fund is a pool of money from numerous small investors that offers investments in shares, property, fixed interest, cash & more, and can be set up for as little as $500.
+There is usually an opportunity to invest a regular weekly amount or make a one-off contribution that goes into buying units.
 You earn dividends on your units quarterly or bi-annually depending on the type of fund, and these can be either reinvested or paid out.

-These type of funds are generally operated by a manager, who invests the capital into different classes.
-A managed fund can be a convenient way to diversify investments without having to worry about shares, real-estate and savings which can be stressful for people who aren’t financially orientated.
+These types of funds are generally operated by a manager, who invests the capital into different classes.
+A managed fund can be a convenient way to diversify investments without having to worry about shares, real estate, and savings which can be stressful for people who aren’t financially orientated.

 Self-managing your portfolio